Skip to content

 Options Dataclass

 This is a dataclass consisting of all of the Archipelago Options that are specific to your game implementation.
+Example from the template:

 @dataclass